sandialabs/seacas/README-PARALLEL.md

     ```

 #### NetCDF
- * `cd netcdf-4.3.3.1` and enter the command:
+ * `cd netcdf-4.4.1.1` and enter the command:

     ```
     export CC=mpicc
     ./configure --enable-netcdf-4  --enable-shared \
       --disable-fsync --prefix ${ACCESS} \
-      --disable-dap --disable-cdmremote
-      --enable-parallel --enable-pnetcdf
+      --disable-dap --enable-parallel --enable-pnetcdf
     ```

  * If the configure step complains about not being able to find the